debrianruhut/debrianruhut/README.md

 - 🤖 [KidungOnline.com](https://kidungonline.com) / ©2012 - Kumpulan lagu-lagu rohani KJ, PKJ dan NKB

 ## Activities
-- 🐘 Mostly my project using **PHP (Laravel Framework)**, because it is easy to deploy and my client wants me to use it, sometimes **Native PHP** only to proof **business logic** and then migrate it to other languages (Python, etc).
+- 🐘 Mostly my project using **PHP (Laravel Framework)**, because it is easy to deploy and my client wants me to use it, sometimes **Native PHP** only to prove **business logic** and then migrate it to other languages (Python, etc).
-- 🐍 I Create **python** script to scraping or crawling datas online, create several script for reading API, and hacking.
-I am not good in python, but i can debug and troubleshoot it.
+- 🐍 I create **Python** scripts for scraping or crawling data online, create several scripts for reading API, and hacking.
+I am not good at Python, but I can debug and troubleshoot it.
 - 🥞 Mostly i use **MYSQL/MARIADB**.
 - 🥞 rarely using **PostgreSQL** and **Oracle**, because only to import data from enterprises platform.
 - 🥞 I use **Postman** for testing API's.